0xPacman/Test/README.md

 This is a Testing LAB

-i test here my functions and some simple programs.
+i test here my functions and some simple programs..